Fire association plans fundraiser

-RACINE COUNTY — The Tri-County Fire and Rescue Association Inc. is planning a fundraising event for 4:30 p.m-10 p.m.
-Saturday, April 20, at River City Lanes, 730 Cornerstone Crossing, Waterford.
+WATERFORD — The Tri-County Fire and Rescue Association Inc. is planning a fundraising event for 4:30 p.m to 10 p.m.
+Saturday, April 20, at River City Lanes, 730 Cornerstone Crossing.

 This fundraiser is being held to support the new Tri-County Training Facility, located at the Burlington Department of Public Works, which will benefit area fire, EMS, and law enforcement personnel in training for fire suppression, technical rescue, search and rescue, and more.